 Lebanese government puts more and more pressure on UNHCR for the Syrians to be removed from Lebanon, with thousands of Syrians returning to a war-torn country because Lebanese regime makes it impossible for them to survive.

 Most Syrians who fall victim to trafficking and exploitation are the displaced refugees who have already fled Syria.
 Therefore the vast majority of such violations happen due to the vulnerability of their status in the destination countries.
-Many of the women end up being escorts in the UAE, Jordan, Lebanon
+Many of the women end up being Dubai escorts, Jordan, Bahrain, Lebanon

 Stacey Dooley investigated at the border of Turkey and Syria how displaced Syrian women ended up being sex slaves of the ISIS fighters by force or because there was no other way for them to survive.
 When ISIS took over the city, women were forced to cover head-to-toe, but even that did not prevent many women from falling victims to rape, forced marriage, and even slavery.